-From September 2015 to July 2016, an international and interdisciplinary team of HKS designers and researchers conducted an extensive review of previous research to inform the development and deployment of an online panel survey of Generation Z-aged students (born between 1995 and 2000) across the United States.
+From September 2015 to July 2016, an international and interdisciplinary team of HKS designers and researchers conducted an extensive review of previous research to inform the development and deployment of an online panel survey of 452 Generation Z-aged students (born between 1995 and 2000) with respondent representation from 47 U.S. states.

 What We Found

-- Gen Z self-identify as: social, tech-savvy, independent, adventurous and status-focused.
-Results-driven and sustainable were towards the bottom of the list (less than 20% of respondents selected) and suggest that the workplace is expected to be more about work experience and professional development
+- Gen Z self-identify as social, tech-savvy, independent, adventurous and status-focused.
+Reserved, altruistic, intuitive and sustainable were the least common attributes (less than 3% of respondents selected) and suggest that the workplace is expected to be more about work experience and professional development.

-- Flexible work hours is the largest factor impacting work productivity (79%) and overall satisfaction (83%).
+- Flexible work hours is the most significant factor impacting work productivity (79%) and overall satisfaction (83%).

 - While many Gen Z would prefer an entrepreneurial employment style, they still look to have 2-4 employers in their career (30%).
 Only 22% said they’d prefer “one, if I find the right fit” and fewer than 7% would choose to be a free-agent/self-employed.

-- Although more than 20% of our respondents said they “don’t care” if they have an assigned seat, this generally mirrors the 20% who would prefer to work from home.
+- More than 20% of our respondents said they “don’t care” if they have an assigned seat; this generally mirrors another 20% of respondents who would prefer to work from home.

-- The remaining majority of our respondents looking for traditional employment tended to a voice a desire for workplaces with assigned seating.
+- The remaining majority of our respondents looking for traditional employment in a typical office setting voiced a desire for workplaces with assigned seating.

 - No matter the location, overall, ideal work settings are described as open, clean, comfortable, calm, spacious, at home (69%), and organized (51%); they are not elegant/lavish (<1%), utilitarian (<1%), or loud (<1%).